pybricks/pybricks.github.io/learn/sensors/responding-sensor-values.md

 it will repeatedly beep at a lower pitch until the sensor value is bigger than 1000 mm." width="70%"
 %}

+{% include flow-chart.html path="/learn/sensors/L05_2_conditional_repeat.svg" caption="
+With the <i>while</i> option, it keeps going around while the condition is True.
+With the <i>until</i> option, it keeps going around until the condition is True (in other words, while it is False).
+" %}

 Whether you choose _until_ or _while_ is a matter of preference.
 You can achieve the same results with either one by picking the right condition.